AsherBond/glusterflow/vol_files/README.md

 Each subdirectory has its own README.md file, explaining what's needed.

-You __can't__ generally just copy one of the full .vol files from here into your installation, because the embedded username/password pieces won't match.
+You __can't__ generally just copy one of the full .vol files from here into your installation, because the embedded username/password pieces won't match yours.

 But, the files here should demonstrate how you can modify your own .vol files to make things work.